 In consideration of the magnitude of the values allocated to concessions and the complexity of the process of estimation of the recoverable amounts based on the future cash flows that these will generate, we identified the measurement of concessions as a key audit matter with reference to the existence of possible impairment losses and consequently their appropriate recognition in the consolidated financial statements.
+Auditing procedures performed in response to key audit matters

 The auditing procedures performed involved verifying the procedures adopted by management to identify possible impairment losses of intangible assets (concessions) in accordance with IAS 36 - Impairment of Assets.